MuNET-OSS/tauri-plugin-hid/README.md

 **Limitations:**

 *   No error handling implemented yet
-*   Only connects to one device at a time (i.e. plugin manages single current device)
+*   Only connects to one device at a time (i.e. plugin manages a single current device)
 *   API will change in future versions
 *   Does not enumerate devices on Android yet
 *   Only tested on macOS